prapthi-ng/asset-issue-report-pipeline/README.md

 # asset-issue-report-pipeline
-This project generates a structured asset issue report for animation pipelines, helping artists and technical teams quickly identify and fix problems.
+This project is an enhanced reporting version derived from the Asset Validation Pipeline, focusing on detailed issue tracking and production-style reporting.